-- Pack the unit in a well-padded heavy corrugated box.
-Please insure the item is well padded to avoid damage while in transit back to our facility.
-If the item incurs damage, it will NOT be replaced and the consumer will be responsible for return freight costs to receive their same unit back. - Enclose your check or money order payable to Emerson Radio in the amount of \$15 to cover return shipping and handling costs. - Enclose a note with your name, address, phone number, Return Authorization number and brief reason for returning the unit. - Enclose a copy of your proof of purchase (warranty service will not be provided without dated proof of purchase). - Ship the unit prepaid via UPS or parcel post (SHIP INSURED and obtain a tracking number).
+- Pack the unit in a well-padded heavy corrugated box. - Enclose your check or money order payable to EMERSON RADIO in the amount of \$15.00 to cover return shipping and handling costs. - Enclose a copy of your proof of purchase (warranty service will not be provided without dated proof of purchase). - Ship the unit prepaid via UPS or parcel post (insured).